andredesousa/javascript-unit-testing-best-practices/README.md

 An efficient testing process constitutes many and iterative loops: (1) try-outs -> (2) feedback -> (3) refactor.
 The faster the feedback is the more improvement iterations a developer can perform per-module and perfect the results.
-We can get feedback faster is we run CI locally on the developer’s machine.
+We can get feedback faster is we run CI locally on the developer's machine.
 So, we can write our code, get feedback, and then make changes as needed.

 ## Tag the tests